- Aphrodite - Wikipedia

 - Aphrodite | Mythology, Worship, Art | Britannica

-Aphrodite is the ancient Greek goddess of sexual love and beauty, identified with Venus by the Romans She was known primarily as a goddess of love and fertility and occasionally presided over marriage
+Aphrodite, ancient Greek goddess of sexual love and beauty, identified with Venus by the Romans Aphrodite was widely worshipped as a goddess of the sea and of seafaring; she was also honored as a goddess of war, especially at Sparta, Thebes, Cyprus, and other places

 - APHRODITE - Greek Goddess of Love Beauty (Roman Venus)